oxidescheme/oxide.nvim/README.md

 <p>
 <b>oxide.nvim</b> brings the oxide colorscheme to Neovim with full TreeSitter and LSP support.
-Built around clarity and restraint, it uses a deep near-black background, crisp white foregrounds, and soft pastel accents to emphasize structure without visual noise.
+A minimalist dark theme built around clarity and restraint, using a deep near-black background, crisp white foregrounds, and soft pastel accents to emphasize structure without visual noise.
 </p>

 ## Design Philosophy